M-Nitsche/BeeWatch/README.md

 Joseph Redmon, the initiator of YOLO, announced in the spring of 2020 that he has stopped his research in computer vision due to several concerns regarding military applications and privacy concerns.
 [His tweet](https://twitter.com/pjreddie/status/1230524770350817280)
 ![tweet](doku_resources/redmon_tweet.png)
 ### <a name='YOLOv4'></a>YOLOv4
 However this was not the end YOLO.
-In April 2020 **Alexey Bochkovsky et al.** introduced YOLOv4 in a paper titled: [YOLOv4: Optimal Speed and Accuracy of Object Detection](https://arxiv.org/abs/2004.10934).
+In April 2020 **Alexey Bochkovsky et al.** introduced YOLOv4 in a paper titled: [YOLOv4: Optimal Speed and Accuracy of Object Detection] [33] (https://arxiv.org/abs/2004.10934).
 To improve performance the authors introduced different methods to improve the models performance.
 These methods can be devided into two categories:
 **Bag of freebies (BoF)** and **Bag of specials (BoS)**.
 BoF are methods that increase object detectors performance without increasing the inference cost.
 These methods only change the training strategy or in other words only increase the training costs.
 An example would be data augmentation techniques.
 In contrast to the Bof, bag of specials are methods that increase inference costs in order to achieve better accuracy in object detection.
 The trade off however is vastly in favour of accuracy as the inference cost is rather small in comparison to the achieved accuracy boost.
 These modules try to enhace certain attributes in a modules receptive field or strengthening feature integration capability, etc.
 **YOLOv4** consists of: